-Steven: Welcome to this “How To Use Teleport” video from Gravitational [now Teleport] for how to use GitHub as a single sign-on authenticator with Teleport.
-Teleport is a simple, secure access solution that developers use to remotely manage their cloud or edge environments through SSH or Kubernetes.
+Steven: Welcome to this “How to Use Teleport” video for how to use GitHub as the single sign-on authenticator with Teleport.
+Teleport is a simple secure access solution that developers use to remotely manage their cloud or edge environments through SSH or Kubernetes.

-Authenticate with GitHub users into Teleport in Web and CLI
+Authenticate with GitHub Users into Teleport in Web and CLI

 Steven: Our first step is going to be configuring the GitHub organization for authentication.
-You’ll want to have an organization configured that has one or more teams with members assigned to those teams based on the type of usage they'll have.
-We recommend turning on the two-factor authentication option to provide you added security beyond just passwords.
+You want to have an organization configured, that has one or more teams, with members assigned to those teams, based on the type of usage they'll have.
+We recommend turning on the two-factor authentication option, to provide you added security beyond just passwords.

-Configure OAuth settings with GitHub org
+Configure OAuth Settings with GitHub Org

-Steven: Next, we'll be configuring the Teleport OAuth application, which is the communication protocol used for security between Teleport and GitHub.
-You can see here our GitHub organization “AcmeExample” that has two members that will be part of the teams.
-Here we can go to our settings for organization.
-We'll first go to security and turn on the two-factor authentication.
+Steven: Next, we'll be configuring the Teleport OAuth Application, which is the communication protocol used for security between Teleport and GitHub.
+You can see here, our GitHub organization “AcmeExample” that has two members, that’ll be part of the teams.
+Here, we can go to our Settings for organization.
+We'll first go to Security and turn on the two-factor authentication.
 Two-factor authentication is not required, but we do recommend it for added security.
 Next, we'll go to the OAuth setting for apps.
 We have to register an application.
-We're going to name it Teleport.
+We're going to name it “Teleport”.
 Next, we'll provide the homepage URL of our Teleport instance.
-Next, we'll be writing a callback URL that is used once the authentication process is executed on GitHub.
+Next, we'll be providing a callback URL that is used, once the authentication process is executed on GitHub.
 Now that we've completed that, we can register the application.
-We can see we have a client ID in secret.
+We can see we have a Client ID and Secret.
 We'll want to take note of those values, and we'll use them in our GitHub YAML file.
+Next, you can see the same information we provided when we registered.

-Configure GitHub auth connector within Teleport
+Configure GitHub Auth Connector Within Teleport

-Steven: Next, you can see the same information we provided when we registered.
-Now that the GitHub organization has been configured, we can configure within Teleport.
-We will be configuring the GitHub authentication or auth connector that’ll be within a GitHub YAML file.
-We'll be setting that same client ID and client secret, providing the callback URL.
+Steven: Now that the GitHub organization has been configured, we can configure within Teleport.
+We'll be configuring the GitHub authentication or Auth Connector.
+That'll be within a GitHub YAML file.
+We'll be setting that same Client ID and Client Secret, providing the callback URL.
 We'll also be setting the logins in Kubernetes, allowed for the specific GitHub teams within that organization.
-One tip is to make sure to use lowercase team names in the connector, not CamelCase.
-Lastly, we'll be adding that auth connector to Teleport via tctl.
+One tip is to make sure to use lowercase team names in the connector, not camel case.
+Lastly, we'll be adding that Auth Connector to Teleport via tctl.
 You can also directly add it via the web as another option.
-Now, let's take a look at the yaml file.
-You can see we've set the client ID secret and callback URL.
-So we've mapped the organization and teams to specific login and Kubernetes access.
+Now, let's take a look at the YAML file.
+You can see we've set the Client ID, Secret and callback URL.
+You can see we've mapped the organization and teams, the specific login and Kubernetes access.

 Steven: Now that we've finished configuration, let's take a look at the authentication and action.
-We'll be able to see the GitHub login option shown on the web, and it’ll also be used from their command-line interaction.
-So let's take a first look at login in the web and then login via tsh.
+We'll be able to see the GitHub login option shown on the web, and it’ll also be used from their command line interaction.
+So let's first look at login in the web, and then login via tsh.
 So now, if we go to the Teleport web homepage, we can select GitHub.
-We enter in our “exampleoncall” user and their password.
-We'll also enter in the two-factor authentication as now required.
-This will take us back to Teleport, and we have access to our cluster.
-We can see our full nodes, and this user has a monitor login they can use.
+We enter our “exampleoncall” user and their password.
+We'll also enter in the two-factor authentication, as now required.
+This'll take us back to Teleport, and we have access to our cluster.
+We can see our four nodes, and this user has a “monitor” login they can use.
 So it's like that.
+And now we've opened up an SSH session, and we can access parts of the database, as allowed for this user.

-Steven: And now we've opened up an SSH session, and we can access parts of the database as allowed for this user.
-Now, moving to the command line, we're going to log in with the other user, the “exampleadminoncall” user, enter their username and password to get into GitHub.
-Again, enter the two-factor authentication, verify that.
+Steven: Now moving to the command line, we're going to log in with the other user, the “exampleadminoncall” user.
+Enter in the username and password into GitHub.
+Again, enter the two-factor authentication.
+Verify that.
 We can now see our status in the command line, what logins we have access to.
-So that’s going to open up a route login to the builder node.
-And again, we have an SSH session.
+So let's go open up a “root” login to the builder node.
+Again, we have an SSH session.
 We can run various commands.
 Now, in addition to SSH access, we also have our Kubernetes access.
 So let's take a look at interacting with that.
-Remember, this user has the “system:masters” group access, so we can take a look at the default deployments.
-We can look at the pods and the default namespace.
-And we're going to go ahead and delete one of these pods, which is just a “masters” group — is allowed to do, and that pod will automatically be recreated.
-You could see — it was just created.
+Remember, this user has the “system:masters” group access.
+So we can take a look at the default deployments.
+Can look at the pods in the default namespace.
+And we're going to go ahead and delete one of these pods, which just the “system:masters group” is allowed to do.
+And that pod will automatically be recreated.
+Can see, it was just created.
 Let's go ahead and open up an exec session into that pod.
 And now, just like an SSH session, we have access, and we can run commands.